Career Timeline of David Lynch: Major Achievements and Milestones

 In 2009, David Lynch went to India to film interviews with people who knew the Maharishi as part of a biographical documentary.

-In 2010, the documentary 'David Wants to Fly' by German filmmaker David Sieveking, which follows Sieveking's exploration of Transcendental Meditation through David Lynch, was released.
+In 2010, 'David Wants to Fly', a documentary about David Sieveking's journey into Transcendental Meditation inspired by David Lynch, was released.

 October 2011: Opening of Silencio Nightclub in Paris